donraja1023-code/github-actions-practice/README.md

       - name: Saying Hello World
         run: echo "Hello World From Bash!"
 ```
-Since the workflow trigger is just `workflow_dispatch`, it runs manually when invoked from GHA UI.
+The code will be available in Github once you `git push` and since the workflow trigger is just `workflow_dispatch`, it runs manually when invoked from GHA UI.
 Click **Run Workflow** on your default branch below:

 ![Simple Hello World in Bash](/images/01-simple-hello-world-in-bash.png)